UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 ### Dublin Core

 Dublin Core is a simple and universal collection of vocabularies for describing digital assets, i.e. metadata.
-The wide adaptation of Dublin Core is important for 'To be Interoperable' in the FAIR principles.
+The wide adoption of Dublin Core is important for 'To be Interoperable' in the FAIR principles.

-There are 15 core elements in Dublin Core and they are very generic to allow description of data in a wide range of scientific domain.
+There are 15 core elements in Dublin Core and they are very generic to allow description of data in a wide range of scientific domains.
 It is usually a good starting point to include them as metadata:

 - title